Pilots (Front Mission 1)#

 Useful tank in the stage that Frederick joins the enemy or when you need to split.
 A weak version of Frederick (purple is a sign of weakness) but a useful backup tank.

 Can’t learn Speed or Guide.
-Joins after mission 9, Leaves mission 10.
-Rejoins after mission 10.
+Joins after Mission 9, Leaves Mission 10.
+Rejoins after Mission 10.

 Bobby Hopkins#

-To recruit, go to military office after mission 11, stop fight.
+To recruit, go to military office after Mission 11, stop fight.

-From the skill slot and number of short skill thresholds, he was initially designed to have more short skills.
+From the skill slot size and number of short skill thresholds, he was initially designed to have more short skills.

 Porunga#

 In the last stage everyone can join the fight so you may want to train him a little.
+If you want to train him as Melee, then you need to take First instead of Double, as First is basically required for late game Melee.

-Somehow he has 5 skill slots, but can only learn skill 3 times.
+Somehow, he has 5 skill slots but can only learn skill 3 times.
 Probably an oversight for the designer.
-From the skill slot and number of short skill thresholds, he was initially designed to have more short skills.
+From the skill slot and number of short skill thresholds, he was initially designed to have more Short skills.

 Yang Yeehin#